Plus (programming language)

 Plus is a "Pascal-like" system implementation language from the University of British Columbia (UBC), Canada, based on the SUE system language developed at the University of Toronto, c.
 1971.

-There is another programming language named PLUS, developed at Sperry Univac in Roseville, Minnesota, but the Univac PLUS is not the subject of this article.

 Description

 Plus was developed at the University of British Columbia (UBC) Computing Centre by Alan Ballard and Paul Whaley for use with and for the development of the Michigan Terminal System (MTS), but the code generated by the compiler is not operating system dependent and so is not limited to use with or the development of MTS.

 The UBC Plus compiler is written largely in Plus, runs under the Michigan Terminal System (MTS) on IBM S/370 or compatible hardware or under IBM's OS/VS1, and generates code for the IBM S/370, the DEC PDP-11, or the Motorola 68000 architectures.

 Plus is based to a large extent on the SUE System Language developed at the University of Toronto, c.
-1971.
-The SUE language was derived, particularly in its data structure facilities from Pascal.
+1971, which in turn had been derived, particularly in its data structure facilities, from Pascal.

 Plus is superficially quite different from SUE or Pascal; however the underlying language semantics are really quite similar.
 Users familiar with the C programming language will also recognize much of its structure and semantics in PLUS.

 Goals for the compiler and the Plus language include: